 “Civil Rights in the Sunshine State” Museum Exhibit

 In 2015, the Museum of Florida History in Tallahassee presented “Civil Rights in the Sunshine State” to commemorate the 50th anniversary of the signing of the Civil Rights Act of 1964.

 The exhibit explored the history of the Civil Rights Movement in Florida through artifacts, archival images, film footage and oral histories to educate visitors about Florida’s significant contributions to the Movement.

-Browse: Exhibit text is available for educators and the public to download and share.
+Browse: Exhibit text (PDF) is available for educators and the public to download and share.
 Photos forthcoming in Summer 2015.

 - AAHP Coordinator Randi Gill-Sadler wrote a reflection on the exhibit and related panel, “A Tale of Three, Female Activists: Women in the Civil Rights Movement Panel at the Museum of Florida History.”

 - View SPOHP photos from a field trip to the exhibit in February 2015!